[Talking about the coming of the Son of Man, Jesus continued:] "He will place the sheep at his right hand and the goats at his left.

 — Matthew 25:33-40 NLT

-While Jesus wants us to be compassionate and caring to all people, this passage is primarily about how we treat those the world seems to think are the least, but whom Jesus values as his disciples.
+While Jesus wants us to be compassionate and caring to all people,* this passage is primarily about how we treat those the world seems to think are the least, but whom Jesus values as his disciples.
 The least, the last, and the left out become the primary ones who come to Jesus and find life, love, and lasting hope.
-Jesus' promise is that as we care for those in Jesus' community, no matter their circumstance, we are caring for him.
+Jesus' promise is that as we care for those in his community, no matter their circumstance, we are caring for him.
 We can actually experience Immanuel, God with us, when we care for disciples of Jesus!

 O Father of all people and lover of all of your children, give me a heart of concern and compassion for those who are left out and forgotten, especially those who are your disciples and are abandoned by the world.
 Please give me courage to identify with not only those who the world shuns and shames, but also those the world persecutes and ridicules.
 Father, give me a heart like Jesus for the people who most depend upon him.
 In the name of Jesus, my Savior, I pray.
 Amen.